 Filing for the Immigrant Visa

 During the second step, the United States Citizenship and Immigration Services (USCIS) checks to see whether the employer has enough funds to pay the prospective employee.
 USCIS also checks that the employee meets the employer’s requirements for the position.
-If the employer meets the burden, the USCIS approves the petition.
+Based on the immigration laws, if the employer meets the burden, the USCIS approves the petition.

 Collecting the Immigrant Visa: Adjustment of Status or Consular Processing

 In the third step, the employee applies for the immigrant visa.
-If the employee is in status and in the United States, the employee may request adjustment of status.
-If the employee is not in the United States, he or she would use consular processing to obtain an immigrant visa and return to the United States.
+If the employee is in status and in the United States, the employee may request adjustment of status by filing an I485 application.
+If the employee is not in the United States, he or she uses.
+If the employee is not in the United States, he or she uses consular processing to obtain an immigrant visa and return to the United States.
 Once submitted to the United States, employee can take up employment with the employer.

 How We Can Help

 We can help an employer work through the entire employment based green card process.
-Sometimes employers need help understanding whether starting the permanent processes the correct step.
+Sometimes employers need an immigration attorney to help them understand whether starting the permanent processes is the correct step.
 Once the employer decides this is the right process, we are very familiar with all three steps of employment based green card.
 If you would like to sponsor an employee, please contact us.